Azure/Azure-Sentinel/Playbooks/CiscoMeraki/Playbooks/Block-Device-Client/readme.md

 ## b.
 Configurations in Sentinel
 - In Azure sentinel analytical rules should be configured to trigger an incident with hosts.
-- Device MAC needs to be mapped with hostname in Host entity.
+- Device Client MAC needs to be mapped with hostname in Host entity.
 - Configure the automation rules to trigger the playbook.

 # Playbook steps explained
 ## When Azure Sentinel incident creation rule is triggered
-  Captures potentially malicious host incident information.
+  Captures potentially malicious client incident information.

 ## Entities - Get Hosts
-  Get the list of Hosts as entities from the Incident.
+  Get the list of device clients as entities from the Incident.

 ## Check if Organization exists
- *  If organization name exists in list of organizations associated with the account, then get list of networks associated with the organization.
+ *  If organization name exists in list of organizations associated with the account, then return organization.
  *  If organization name does not exist, then terminate with the error that organization not found.

  ## Check if network exists
-  *  If network name exists in list of networks associated with the account, then return network associated with the organization.
+  *  If network name exists in list of networks associated with the organization, then return network associated with the organization.
   *  If network name does not exist, then terminate with the error that network not found.

+  ## Check if group policy exists
+  *  If group policy name exists in list of group policies associated with the network, then return group policy associated with the network.
+  *  If group policy name does not exist, then terminate with the error that group policy not found.

-## For each malicious host received from the incident
+## For each malicious device client received from the incident
-- Checks if the host exists in network.
+- Checks if the client exists in network.
+  - If client does not exist in network, then incident comment is created saying client not found.
-  - If host exists in network and has policy rule associated with it, then no action is required for such host.
+  - If client exists in network, check policy rule associated with client.
+     * If client policy does not exist in the network, then incident comment is created saying client policy not found.
+     *  If client policy exists in the network as Blocked, then incident comment is created saying client blocked using client policy.
+     *  If client policy exists in the network as Whitelisted, then incident comment is created saying client allowed using client policy.
-  - If host exists in network but has no policy rule associated with it, then the host is blocked by playbook.
+     *  If client policy exists in the network as group polciy, then check the group policy details and  incident comment is created saying client blocked using client policy.
-  - If host doesn't exist in network at all, then the host is blocked by playbook.
+     *  If client policy exists in the network as Normal, then client is blocked by playbook.
+Incident Comment is created saying Client blocked by playbook.
-  - Incident Comment from all the cases are combined.
+  - Add incident Comment from all the cases.
-- Update the incident with status close.
+  - Update the incident with status 'Closed' and reason as
+    - For allowed IP - 'BenignPositive - SuspiciousButExpected'
+    - For blocked IP - 'TruePositive - SuspiciousActivity'

 ## Incident comment
 ![meraki](./Images/IncidentCommentLight.jpg)